Daniel-Chin/mini-Python/README.md

 - slice

 Who would have thought that slice needs to be a primitive type?

+## Security
+- a minipy script can read .minipy files
+  - under the same dir as the entry script
+  - under %MINIPYPATH%

 ## todo
 - minipy interactive shell